Central San Mateo

 This means that I’m month-to-month, in a furnished apartment nearby downtown San Mateo, in a neighborhood named “Central”.

-I often work from home, and I have frequently been using a kickscooter to jet around the neighborhood and explore the sights & sounds.
+I often work from home, and I have frequently been using an un-motorized kickscooter to coast around the neighborhood and explore the sights & sounds.

-It’s been a nice alternative to walking or biking as it roughly doubles my walking speed while allowing sidewalk-riding.
+It’s been a nice alternative to walking or biking as it roughly doubles my walking speed while allowing riding on the sidewalk.

-Of course, it doesn’t help when car owners exhibit anti-social, selfish parking behavior:
+Of course, it doesn’t help when car owners block the sidewalk:

 But thankfully there is a fair amount of safer bike infrastructure in the neighborhood:

-Gorgeous cottage court view, although the driveway is horrendously huge, leaving the lot largely paved over:
+Gorgeous cottage court, although the driveway is huge, leaving the lot largely paved over:

 I stopped & chatted with a neighbor who explained this is new-ish development of housing (circa 2012):

-There is some heavier commercial, as the neighborhood is next to a massive highway (101 Bayshore Highway).
+There is some heavier commercial properties, next to a massive highway (101 Bayshore Highway).

 Some other interesting/desolate alleyways:

-There’s a lot of aging single family homes:
+There’s a lot of single family homes reaching end-of-life:

 Some nice fall vibes:

-Some nice, minimal cars that aren’t sold any more:
+Some nice cars that aren’t sold any more:

 Nice lighting:

-Some hokey architecture that isn’t really built any more:
+Some architecture that isn’t really built any more:

 Can you believe this next residence is worth $1.7 million?